MrMattSim/go-handout/readme.md

 * [Monotype Forte](https://www.myfonts.com/fonts/type-type/tt-drugs/)
 * [TT Drugs](https://www.myfonts.com/fonts/type-type/tt-drugs/)

 The files for TT Drugs that I had were split into discrete styles instead of under a single family name.
-So I had to edit the meta font info (Family, SubFamily, and OS/2 classes for good measure; don't know if it mattered).
+So I use FontForge to edit the font info (Family, SubFamily, and OS/2 classes for good measure; don't know if that last one matters).
 The benefit is that Inkscape will group the whole family and manage style variations.
 The down side is that I can't distribute it and you'll need to fix any font issues.

 #### Optional fonts
 * Chinese & Japanese: [Diannippon Screen HiraginoGyo](http://www.screen-hiragino.jp/lineup/hgyo/)